(originally published September 11, 2015)

-Once upon a time division supremacy mattered.
+Once upon a time, division supremacy mattered.
 Players fought for and took pride in winning their division.
 It meant something.
-With the new playoff seeding rules, divisions are suddenly irrelevant.
-But in the Jordan Rules days the Central Division title was the thing.
+Today, the new playoff seeding rules make divisions irrelevant.
+But back in the Jordan Rules day, the Central Division title was the thing.
+It was an ugly bloody war of attrition.

 The Pistons resented Michael Jordan.
 When Jordan entered the league so spectacularly, veterans like Isiah Thomas were jealous of the attention and the commercials.
 Thomas froze Jordan out in the 1985 All-Star game, refusing to pass him the ball.
 Tensions continued from there.
-Thomas was from Chicago, the star player from the bad part of town that made good and filled the city with pride.
+Thomas was from Chicago, the star player from the bad part of town who made good and filled the city with pride.
 Now Jordan had replaced him.
-It didn’t set well with Thomas.
-Not to mention that collectively the Bad Boy Pistons thought the Bulls were soft, unwilling to fight when things got tough.
+It didn’t sit well with Thomas.
+Collectively the Bad Boy Pistons thought the Bulls were soft, unwilling to fight when things got tough.
+The Bulls were the suburbs.
+The Pistons were the ‘hood.

 So when the Pistons and Bulls met in the Eastern Conference Finals in 1989 it was bound to get ugly.
 Chuck Daly had incorporated what he called “the Jordan Rules.”
 The idea was simple enough.
 Smother and focus everything upon Michael Jordan.
 Whenever he had the ball, grab and trap and pull and do all the little dirty tricks you can get away with it.
 Eventually Jordan would get fatigued.
 And fatigued players miss shots.